After Knee Replacement: The First Month

 Maintaining Your Exercise Program

 Exercising is the only way to regain your strength and range of motion.
 With continued exercise, you may gain even more strength and range of motion than you had before surgery.
-That’s because before surgery pain may have limited your movement.
+That’s because before surgery, pain and stiffness may have limited your movement.
 So make exercise part of your daily routine.
 Continue meeting with your physical therapist as directed.
 He or she may add riding a stationary bike or other new exercises to your program.

 Walking in Stride